Master manual control and understand motion control systems

 How it works:

-Ramp rate: 8 RPM per control cycle
+Ramp rate: 5 RPM per control cycle (MAX_RPM_STEP_PER_CYCLE in robot_config.h)

 Control frequency: 20 Hz (every 50ms)